 Report to the immediate supervisor damaged, lost, stolen, or vandalized school property or if NKCES property has been used for unauthorized purposes.
 03.1321/03.2321

-If you know or believe that the NKCES’ alcohol-free/drug-free policies have been violated, promptly make a report to the local police department, sheriff, or Kentucky State Police.
-This is required if you know or have reasonable cause to believe that conduct has occurred which constitutes the use, possession, or sale of controlled substances on the school premises or within one thousand (1,000) feet of school premises, on a school bus, or at a school sponsored or sanctioned event.
+Any school employee who knows or has reasonable cause to believe that a person has violated KRS 158.155 shall immediately report any use, possession, or sale of a controlled substance, or who receives information from a student or other person of conduct which is required to be reported, shall immediately cause a report to be made to the District’s law enforcement agency and the local law enforcement agency or the Kentucky State Police.
 03.13251/03.23251/09.423

 Upon the request of a victim, school personnel shall report an act of domestic violence and abuse or dating violence and abuse to a law enforcement officer.
 School personnel shall discuss the report with the victim prior to contacting a law enforcement officer.